jo-ui/Ethio-Tour/README.md

 - npm/yarn

 ## How to start
-Fork the project and download the code open your favorite IDE
+Fork the project and download the code and open your favorite IDE

-1. Open terminal type command
+1. Open terminal and type this command

 ```
 npm i